 First, EVALUATE your interests and your academic strengths for potential majors.

-Try the "What If I Changed My Program" option.
-This allows you to view course requirements for different majors and to see how the courses you have already completed will apply to a new major.
-Or, check out these PDF samplesMeet the faculty and learn about their experiences and areas of expertise.
+Meet the faculty and learn about their experiences and areas of expertise.
 Try scheduling an appointment, chatting after class, or attending office hours.
+Not sure who to contact within the different departments?
 Start by reading the faculty bios in College of Arts & Sciences and the Sawyer Business School.
-Not sure who to contact within the different departments?
-Ask an academic advisor.
+Or, ask an academic advisor.

-Officially declare your major by completing a Change of Major/Minor form and.
+Make it official by completing a Change of Major/Minor form and.
 Review your Program Evaluation for your major requirements.

 Create an academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining degree requirements and ensure you are on your best path toward graduation.

 Connect with your faculty advisor.
 Your faculty advisor will be your mentor within your major and can provide valuable academic and career advice.

 Ask for advice about: